nenadmarkus/pico/gen/sample/INSTRUCTIONS.md

 Learning should finish in ~2 days on a modern machine with 4 CPU cores.

-If everything went well, you should find a file `face-detector-from-genki-dataset.ea` in the folder.
+If everything went well, you should find a classification cascade file `d` in the folder.

 ## 4. Try the new face detector:

-* Use `picogen.c` to generate the face detection function: `./picogen d 0.0 is_region_a_face > genki_facefinder.c`
+* Use `picogen.c` to transform the detection cascade into highly optimized C code: `./picogen d 0.0 is_region_a_face > genki_facefinder.c`
 * Modify `sample.c`: replace `#include "is_region_a_face"` with `#include "genki_facefinder.c"`
 * Compile and run the program